marcouderzo/CSDemoParser/Worklog.md

 ### Reverse Engineering the Parser and Modifying it to suit our needs

-Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
-First of all, demoinfogo doesn't natively output to a file, it just uses `printf()` functions to print the information to the console, preventing us to log the data and analyze it.
+- First of all, demoinfogo doesn't natively output to a file, it just uses `printf()` functions to print the information to the console, preventing us to log the data and analyze it.
 This is why we figured out a very easy way of redirecting the output to a file using the [`freopen`](http://www.cplusplus.com/reference/cstdio/freopen/) C++ function.
 In demoinfogo.cpp you will find:

 		freopen(file.c_str(), "w", stdout);
 		DemoFileDump.DoDump();